-In October 2013, the Company entered into the License Agreement, pursuant to which AMF licensed the Company certain patents and know-how (collectively, the "AMF IP") relating to, in relevant part, an implantable pulse generator and related system components in development by AMF as of that date, in addition to any peripheral or auxiliary devices, including all components, that when assembled, comprise such device, excluding certain implantable pulse generators (collectively, the "AMF Licensed Products").
-The license to the AMF IP allows the Company to make, have made, lease, offer to lease, use, sell, offer for sale, market, promote, advertise, import, research, develop and commercialize the AMF Licensed Products worldwide for the treatment of (i) chronic pain in humans through the application of electrical energy to the nervous system, (ii) inflammatory conditions of the human body through the application of electrical energy anywhere in or on the human body, excluding, in each case, any product or method that involves the placement of electrodes or the administration of electrical stimulation inside the cranial cavity or to the ocular nervous system or the auditory nervous system.
-The Company has the right to expand the field of use for the AMF Licensed Products to the modulation of digestive process and treatment of digestive conditions in humans through the application of electrical energy anywhere in or on the body, subject to the exclusions described above.
+In October 2013, the Company entered into the License Agreement, pursuant to which AMF licensed the Company certain patents and know-how (collectively, the AMF IP) relating to, in relevant part, an implantable pulse generator and related system components in development by AMF as of that date, in addition to any peripheral or auxiliary devices, including all components, that when assembled, comprise such device, excluding certain implantable pulse generators (collectively, the AMF Licensed Products).
 Under the License Agreement, for each calendar year beginning in 2018, the Company is obligated to pay AMF a royalty on an AMF Licensed Product-by-AMF Licensed Product basis if one of the following conditions applies: (i) one or more valid claims within any of the patents licensed to the Company by AMF covers such AMF Licensed Products or the manufacture of such AMF Licensed Products or (ii) for a period of 12 years from the first commercial sale anywhere in the world of such AMF Licensed Product, in each case.
 The foregoing royalty is calculated as the greater of (a) 4% of all net revenue derived from the AMF Licensed Products, and (b) the Minimum Royalty, payable quarterly.
 The Minimum Royalty will automatically increase each year after 2018, subject to a maximum amount of \$200,000 per year.
-The Company generated net revenue of \$13.8 million and \$0.7 million during the years ended December 31, 2019 and 2018, respectively, and recorded related royalties of \$0.6 million and \$0.1 million during the years ended December 31, 2019 and 2018, respectively.
-This royalty expense is included in operating expenses in the consolidated statements of comprehensive loss.
+The Company generated net revenue of \$111.5 million, \$13.8 million, and \$0.7 million during the years ended December 31, 2020, 2019, and 2018, respectively, and recorded related royalties of \$4.4 million, \$0.6 million, and \$0.1 million during the years ended December 31, 2020, 2019, and 2018, respectively.
+Royalty expense is included in operating expenses in the consolidated statements of comprehensive loss.
+Accrued royalty of \$1.4 million and \$0.4 million as of December 31, 2020 and 2019, respectively, is included within accrued liabilities on the Company's consolidated balance sheets.